Mush2h/CyberNotes/Concepts/Reverse Shell.md

 # Reverse Shell

-- A technique that allows an attacker to connect to a remote machine from their own machine.
+- This technique that allows an attacker to connect to a remote machine from their own machine.
 It establishes a connection from the compromised machine to the attacker's machine.
 This is achieved by executing a malicious program or a specific instruction on the remote machine that establishes a connection back to the attacker's machine, allowing them to take control of the remote machine.

 ```ruby
 # On the attacker's machine (IP: 192.168.1.100)